Instructions for Transferring from Florida Institute of Technology to another University as an F-1 or J-1 student:

 - Florida Institute of Technology’s Transfer-Out Form

-- Florida Institute of Technology’s Change in Registration Status Form (if you have graduated from FIT, this form is not required)
+- Florida Institute of Technology’s Change in Registration Status Form *

 - Transfer-In Form from your new university (only if required by your new school) **